Anthony Halstead

 Anthony Halstead (born 18 June 1945 in Manchester, England) is a leading figure in the period-instruments movement.
 First known as a virtuoso on the natural horn, he has gradually moved into the role of conductor and has directed the Academy of Ancient Music, the Orchestra of the Age of Enlightenment, and most notably Hanover Band.
+He also plays harpsichord and piano.